alphagov/govuk-rfcs/rfc-031-requirements-for-tagging-architecture.md

 - needs.
 We currently link to needs using the special "need\_id" field in content-items. &nbsp;It would seem cleaner if we could link to needs using the same mechanism as other links.
 - external content. &nbsp;We might want to hook into the wider world of "linked open data".

-It's unclear that there's any pressing need to implement this, but if we did implement it, we might do so by allowing a "prefix" form to be specified for such links. &nbsp;
+It's unclear that there's any pressing need to implement this, but if we did implement it, we might do so by allowing a "prefix:" form to be specified for such links.
+No currently valid content-id contains a colon character, so we could add this in a backwards compatible way, by defining any link value without a ":" to be using a default namespace.

 &nbsp;